Education Research Current Organisation and Cooperation NL

 Every PhD candidate needs to obtain 30 EC during their trajectory (exemptions are possible).
 This is a VU-wide requirement and applies to all PhDs who started after 1 April 2015.

-As a general rule, and aimed at acquiring the final attainment levels for PhD candidates, the training plan should be designed such that PhD candidates develop their knowledge, expertise, and skills in the three areas specified below:
+Generally, the training plan should be designed such that PhD candidates develop their knowledge, expertise, and skills in the three areas specified below:

-• Area 3: Academic and transferrable skills
+• Area 3: Academic & transferrable skills

 The following courses/EC are mandatory: